State of Wisconsin |

-A renewal is the process during which all eligibility factors subject to change are reexamined and it is determined if eligibility continues.
-The group’s continued eligibility depends on its timely completion of a renewal and verification of required information.
+A renewal is the process during which all eligibility factors subject to change are reexamined and eligibility is redetermined.
+The group’s continued eligibility depends on the timely completion of a renewal and receipt of required verification.
 Each renewal results in a determination to continue or discontinue eligibility.

 The first required eligibility renewal for a BadgerCare Plus case is 12 months from the certification month, except for the following: